X

 • Have your spouse take advantage of the Military Spouse Career Advancement Accounts (MyCAA).
 This program offers up to $4,000 in tuition assistance for spouses pursuing a degree in a portable career.

 • Have your children or spouse use the Survivor’s and Dependents’ Educational Assistance program.
-The DEA offers tuition assistance to survivors and dependents of service members killed or permanently disabled in the line of duty.
+The DEA offers tuition assistance to survivors and of service members killed or permanently disabled in the line of duty.

 • Get tutoring if you need it.
 If you are receiving educational assistance through the VA and need tutoring, you can get a monthly stipend to cover the cost of your tutoring.